blarich22/personal-website/docs/index.md

-This site is used to put down my projects/content
+This site is used to put down my projects/ various content

 It is under construction at the moment